How to Save Your Own Life in 12 Scary Emergencies

 Colorless, odorless carbon monoxide is a deadly poison that kills nearly 500 unsuspecting people a year.
 Make sure you have a working detector in your home.
 If you’ve inhaled something (bleach or ammonia are common culprits), get away from the toxic area.
 If it’s something that got on your skin, like a cleaning product, wash it off, then call a poison center and follow the specialist’s advice.
 Find out about 11 household items that are literally poisoning your air.

 You’re gushing blood—and getting scared.
 Use your hand or a clean cloth, paper towels, a scarf, or any fabric you can grab, and push down on the wound until the bleeding stops.
-Tourniquets, which every Boy Scout learned how to make back in the day, are now a first-aid no-no, says Dr. Schneider.
+Tourniquets, which every Boy Scout learned how to make back in the day, are now a first-aid absolute last resort, says Dr. Schneider.
 “If you have a cut on your upper leg and you put pressure on it, you’re just closing that vessel.
 But if you put a tourniquet on, you’re going to close the vessels to the entire leg,” she says.
 “You could lose your foot.”
-The only time to use a tourniquet, says Charles Pattavina, MD, former chief of emergency medicine at St. Joseph Hospital in Bangor, Maine, is when you know that everything below the wound is beyond repair (say, the accident has amputated your finger, arm, or leg).
-Also, memorize these self-defense moves that could save your life.
+According to the American Red Cross, the only time to use a tourniquet is when applying pressure to the wound with both hands won’t stem the flow.
+Another reason to use one, says Charles Pattavina, MD, former chief of emergency medicine at St. Joseph Hospital in Bangor, Maine, is when you know that everything below the wound is beyond repair (say, the accident has amputated your finger, arm, or leg).

 Rule No. 1: Never drive through standing water.
 What looks like a small puddle can be much deeper.
 “It takes just 12 inches of water to carry a car away,” says Robert Sinclair, Jr., manager of AAA New York.
 If you do get stuck, step out of the car, which will likely stall when the water reaches the vehicle’s electronic controls.
 If the water is higher than the bottom of your knees or is moving too quickly for you to wade through, climb on top of your car and wait for help.
 Otherwise, get to higher ground.